 3 Credits Contemporary debates about evolution, climate change, modern medicine, and sexual ethics give the impression that religion and science are constantly at odds.
 But has it always been this way?
 In this course, students explore the history and continuing significance of the relationship between science and religion.
 The course includes an experiential learning component through student role-playing of historical conflicts.

-REL 210 - Study of Religion
+REL 210 - Exploring Religion and Spirituality